 - Letterpress studio with Korrex flatbed press, Garamond, Helvetica, Futura, Wallau, and some Bodoni Antiqua typefaces

 - Intaglio studio with Plankenhorn etching press for paper up to 132 x 180 cm (52 x 70 in) and Kniehebel toggle press 32 x 42 cm, for smaller etchings and woodcuts.

 Notification date: August 15

 Residency occurs: July or August following application

 - A current resume

-- A one-sentence project summary followed by a half-page project description (12pt type or larger)
+- A one sentence project summary followed by a brief project description (no more than 300 words total)